Lightning-AI/engineering-class/README.md

-This repository contains extra materials and show notes.
+This repository contains extra materials and show notes for the [Lightning Bits: Engineering for Researchers](https://www.pytorchlightning.ai/edu/engineering-class) video series.